 These window cleaners may or may not work better than plain water or soapy water, but only if the glass is cold to the touch, which is unlikely in Hawai’i.
 The windshield fluid is actually better and less expensive than the window cleaner, but the squeegee is not really suited to multiple tiny panes held at each end with a clip, and in practice, this method always results in hazy glass.
 Using newspaper rather than towels creates an even bigger mess as jalousies tend to shred up paper.

 As above with a barely damp towel application.

 Sadly this still results in haze, and unlike melamine pads, stubborn dirt does not always get dislodged.
 After a few panes, the towel will deposit as much mess as it removes, and the glass will dry hazy.

-I have tried other methods, too ridiculous to share here, but the bottom line is, the damp Magic Eraser and dry microfiber towel, are the dream pairing for this potentially miserable job.
+I have tried other methods, too ridiculous to share here, but the bottom line is, the ethyl spray and microfiber towel, are the dream pairing for this potentially miserable job.